MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 > [!NOTE]
 > Azure Stack integrated systems can only be purchased from authorized hardware vendors.

 To deploy Azure Stack, you need to provide planning information to your solution provider before deployment starts to help the process go quickly and smoothly.
 The information required ranges across networking, security, and identity information with many important decisions that may require knowledge from many different areas and decision makers.
-You might have to pull in people from multiple teams in your organization to ensure that you have all required information ready before deployment begins.
-It can help to talk to your hardware vendor while collecting this information because they might have advice helpful to making your decisions.
+You'll need people from multiple teams in your organization to ensure that you have all required information ready before deployment.
+It can help to talk to your hardware vendor while collecting this information because they might have helpful advice.

 While researching and collecting the required information, you might need to make some pre-deployment configuration changes to your network environment.
 These changes could include reserving IP address spaces for the Azure Stack solution as well as configuring your routers, switches, and firewalls to prepare for the connectivity to the new Azure Stack solution switches.
 Make sure to have the subject area expert lined up to help you with your planning.

 ## Capacity planning considerations
-When evaluating an Azure Stack Solution for acquisition, hardware configuration choices must be made which have a direct impact on the overall capacity of the Azure Stack solution.
-These include the classic choices of CPU, memory density, storage configuration, and overall solution scale (e.g. number of servers).
+When you evaluate an Azure Stack solution for acquisition, you make hardware configuration choices which have a direct impact on the overall capacity of the Azure Stack solution.
+These include the classic choices of CPU, memory density, storage configuration, and overall solution scale (for example, number of servers).
 Unlike a traditional virtualization solution, the simple arithmetic of these components to determine usable capacity doesn't apply.
 The first reason is that Azure Stack is architected to host the infrastructure or management components within the solution itself.
 The second reason is that some of the solution's capacity is reserved in support of resiliency by updating the solution's software in a way that minimizes disruption of tenant workloads.

-The [Azure Stack capacity planner spreadsheet](https://aka.ms/azstackcapacityplanner) helps you make informed decisions with respect to planning capacity in two ways: either by selecting a hardware offering and attempting to fit a combination of resources or by defining the workload that Azure Stack is intended to run to view the available hardware SKUs that can support it.
+The [Azure Stack capacity planner spreadsheet](https://aka.ms/azstackcapacityplanner) helps you make informed decisions for planning capacity in two ways.
+The first is by selecting a hardware offering and attempting to fit a combination of resources.
+The second is by defining the workload that Azure Stack is intended to run to view the available hardware SKUs that can support it.
 Finally, the spreadsheet is intended as a guide to help in making decisions related to Azure Stack planning and configuration.

 The spreadsheet isn't intended to serve as a substitute for your own investigation and analysis.
 Microsoft makes no representations or warranties, express or implied, with respect to the information provided within the spreadsheet.